T-Dogg-PO/pokedex/README.md

 # Pokedex
 This website is a Pokedex designed to display a list of Pokemon as buttons.
 Upon clicking those buttons, a modal will pop up with details about that Pokemon.
-[The website can be found here](https://t-dogg-po.github.io/pokedex/).
+[The website can be found here, hosted by Github Pages](https://t-dogg-po.github.io/pokedex/).

+## Purpose
+The purpose of this website was to get some practice building a website using (mostly) vanilla JavaScript.
+In addition I explored some features of JQuery and practised interacting with an external API.

+## Technologies Used
+* HTML
+* CSS
+* JavaScript
+* JQuery
+* Bootstrap
+* Data obtained from the [PokeAPI](https://pokeapi.co/)

 ## Usage
 ### Landing Page